vogechri/CustomNetworkLayers/README.md

 4. The folder cudaMedian implements a weighted median Layer.
 Ie. we can learn the weights of a weighted median Filter.
 Such a filter is used in popular optical flow methods, eg. in Sun et al. 'Secrets of Optical Flow Estimation and Their Principles' method.
-Here we ahve a learnable version of that filter (ie. we can learn the weights).
+Here we have a learnable version of that filter (ie. we can learn the weights).